FrogHarkness/frogharkness.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Currently, I work for BMW Group as Benchmark Analyst.
-I study in University of Waterloo, majoring in Pure mathematics and mathematical finance.
+I am a 2B math student at the University of Waterloo, specializing in Pure Mathematics and Mathematical Finance.
+Currently, I am focused on expanding my knowledge in data science and machine learning, with a particular emphasis on PyTorch and TensorFlow.

 Seeking for 2024 Summer Coop

 {style="text-align: justify;"}